kevin-44/WAX_ExpressTrade_Integration/README.md

 #### Creating a special case-website user

-You will need an API key to invoke the [ICase](https://github.com/OPSkins/trade-opskins-api/tree/master/ICase)/[ICaseSite](https://github.com/OPSkins/trade-opskins-api/tree/master/ICaseSite) interface.
+You will need an API key to invoke endpoints of the [ICase](https://github.com/OPSkins/trade-opskins-api/tree/master/ICase)/[ICaseSite](https://github.com/OPSkins/trade-opskins-api/tree/master/ICaseSite) interface.

 > **Note**: This API key is different from your OPSkins API key.